How to Connect a Dynamic Microphone to a Computer?

 Focusrite Scarlett 2i2 Main Image

-There are other audio interfaces on the market like Universal Audio’s Apollo Twin from ZZounds, but I find the Scarlett 2i2 is a great introduction.
+There are other audio interfaces on the market like the SSL 12 (on my page) but I find the Scarlett 2i2 is a great introduction.
 I have the latest model (which includes the “Air” button and the Direct Monitoring button) and I love it.
-Focusrite knows how to make a sturdy, beautiful, piece of equipment, and I couldn’t recommend it enough.
-However, there is one thing I don’t like about it which I talked about in my article.

 If you want to learn more about audio interfaces before you actually go out and buy one, read more in my definitive guide to audio interfaces for Garageband, which walks through what it actually does, including some of the terminology surrounding it.